 In other words, your negligence isn’t even something that gets discussed until the jury is trying to determine the amount of money you will be awarded.

 It can also speed up your ability to recover funds.
-And, of course, it can strengthen your case each time the judge makes a summary judgement in your favor on the matter of any issue.
+And, of course, it can strengthen your case each time the judge makes a summary judgment in your favor on the matter of any issue.

 Percentages determine recovery.